chuck2909/log-analysis-challenge/README.md

-# Log-analysis-challenge
+# 🔍 Log Analysis Challenge

-🔍 Learn how to analyze server logs for security insights!
+Learn how to analyze server logs for security insights!
 This Python script extracts IPs, failed logins, and invalid users from logs.

-# 🔍 Log Analysis Challenge

 ## 🚀 About This Project
 This challenge helps you analyze server logs for security insights!